yu-ituki/ElinMod/Elin_ModTemplate/readme.md

 * ModConfig.cs and ModConfigUI.cs contain sample configurations for mods.
 * DebugUtil.Log(), LogError(), etc. using the BepInEx logger.
 Debug.Log()-like.
   * To view BepInEx logs, you must open the BepInEx console.
-  * Console] in the Elin installation folder/BepInEx/config/BepInEx.cfg with Enabled = true.
+  * ［Console］ in the Elin installation folder/BepInEx/config/BepInEx.cfg with Enabled = true.

 ## Basic material data for distribution
 * package.xml and preview.jpg are placed under data/publish